ewingjm/power-version/README.md

 - More than one solution will often be source-controlled in the same repository (e.g. as part of a package)
 - Solution versions do not accept all valid Semantic Versions (e.g. those with suffixes)

-This package has been created to solve the above challenges.
+This package has been created to enable Power Apps developer to benefit from the functionality offered by tools like GitVersion while addressing the above challenges.

 ## Prerequisites

-You must have a .cdsproj solution project created with the Power Apps CLI (e.g. `pac solution init`).
-You must also be following trunk-based Git workflow similar to what is described in this Microsoft Developer Blogs [post](https://devblogs.microsoft.com/devops/release-flow-how-we-do-branching-on-the-vsts-team/).
-To summarise:
+- You must have a _.cdsproj_ solution project created with the Power Apps CLI (e.g. `pac solution init`)
+- You must be source-controlling your solution project in a Git repository
+- You must be following trunk-based Git workflow similar to what is described in this Microsoft Developer Blogs [post](https://devblogs.microsoft.com/devops/release-flow-how-we-do-branching-on-the-vsts-team/)
   - Developers branch off and merge into a trunk (e.g. `master` or `main`)
   - Releases are supported using release branches

 ## Installation

-Install the [PowerVersion.MSBuild](https://www.nuget.org/packages/PowerVersion.MSBuild) NuGet package into your solution project (*.cdsproj).
+Install the [PowerVersion.MSBuild](https://www.nuget.org/packages/PowerVersion.MSBuild) NuGet package into your solution project (_.cdsproj_).

 ## Usage

-Simply build the solution project.
-The generated solution .zip file will be versioned according to the Git history.
+Simply build the solution project after installing the NuGet package.
+The outputted solution file will have a version set which has been derived from the Git history.
+It is recommended to set your solution version in source control to `0.0.0` to ensure that all versioning is handled by Power Version.

+If you are adopting Power Version for an existing solution project, refer to the [Version tags](#version-tags) section for information on overriding version to start the calculation form.

 See below for details on how versions are calculated.